Join Our Team

 Summary of the Position

-PYR seeks to model an intentionally welcoming, positive Learn to Row experience for first-time youth athletes.
-We believe that this experience is foundational to increasing access and belonging for both the sport and our team.
+PYR seeks to model an intentionally welcoming, positive rowing experience for our returning 10th - 12th grade athletes.
+We believe that providing this experience is foundational to increasing access and belonging for both the sport and our team.

 About this Role